AikidoSec/firewall-node/docs/micro.md

 Zen can also protect your application against prototype pollution attacks.

 Read [Protect against prototype pollution](./prototype-pollution.md) to learn how to set it up.

+That's it!
+Your app is now protected by Zen.

+If you want to see a full example, check our [micro sample app](../sample-apps/micro).